Implementing the Oregon Energy Strategy

 Engagement

-ODOE currently expects this report and the Report on Siting and Permitting Large-Scale Electricity Infrastructure to focus on commercially available technologies like wind, solar, and battery energy storage systems.
+ODOE expects this report and the Report on Siting and Permitting Large-Scale Electricity Infrastructure to focus on commercially available technologies like wind, solar, and battery energy storage systems.
 ODOE expects the Report on Siting and Permitting Large-Scale Electricity Infrastructure will also focus on transmission lines.
 Both studies will focus on developments of a type and size to be subject to EFSC’s jurisdiction and review processes.
 Neither study will focus on emerging technologies or transmission corridors, which are the focus of other workstreams for ODOE under Executive Order 25-29.
+The scope is further explained in the draft report.

 Meetings